siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: A very cool death effect that dead units top out from map.

 Destroyed units fly upwards, throws their wrecks in the same direction.

+## generating_theme
+> tags: mapGeneratorImpact
+> info: Map generator will generate theme and less rock.

+The map generator will set the theme of the battlefield when the game starts.
+One or more types of rocks will be excluded from generating.